By Melissa Dedina

 Many of these suggestions aim to increase cultural competency as well as language competency.
 It’s hard to fully appreciate one without having the other – no matter how well you know the words and structures of the language, if all your cultural references are to your home culture, people will still have trouble understanding you!
 Plus, no matter how much you know about the culture, if you don’t speak the language well, you won’t understand its heart.

-This series of articles appear on Multilingual Living in conjunction with Language Refresh 101, which is all about how to strengthen a faltering language.
+This series of articles will appear on Multilingual Living every other week in conjunction with Language Refresh 101, which is all about how to strengthen a faltering language.

 Have you implemented any of the suggestions listed in this post?
 How did they work for you?
-Do you have additional tips and suggestions for how cultivating good attitudes can help in second language mastery?
-Share it in the comments section!
+Do you have additional tips and suggestions for how we can improve our languages with the help of other people?
+Please share in the comments section!